OVALInterpreter/ovaldi/docs/README.txt

   instructions to install the OVAL Interpreter on your system.

   A. Red Hat Linux Installation

-       The OVAL Interpreter can be installed and run on Red Hat Enterprise Linux 5.

        Install the RPM simply by running the following command: